 We hope that you'll take advantage of our services.
 After all, that's why we're here.

 NLC students and employees in good standing with the NLC Library may obtain a TexShare Borrower's Card at the Circulation Desk.
-Cards are good for the semester in which they are issued and allow the card holder to borrow materials directly from other participating TexShare libraries.
-Each TexShare library establishes their own lending rules and there are guidelines for obtaining a card.
+Cards are good for the semester in which they are issued and allow the cardholder to borrow materials directly from other participating TexShare libraries.
+Each TexShare library establishes its own lending rules and there are guidelines for obtaining a card.
 Borrowers are responsible for returning materials to the owning library.

 NLC Library has two public black and white photocopiers.
 Copies cost .10 per page and can be paid with cash or change.
 The photocopier does make double-sided or color copies.
 Color copies are available at the campus UPS store.